Cloud Kinnekt Pty Ltd

 6.1.
 The minimum contract period is the minimum fixed period during which you must acquire the service.
 The minimum contract period may be specified in your application or in the plan.
 The minimum contract period commences when the service is activated.

 6.2.
-If, during the minimum contract period, you cancel the service or we cancel the service because of your default, you may be liable to pay an early termination charge which is either set out in the plan brochure or in the service description.
+If, during the minimum contract period, you cancel the service or we cancel the service because of your default, you are liable to pay the early termination charge which is the remainder of the services term of contract.

 6.3.
 Once the Minimum Contract Period is over, your service will continue to renew automatically, and you will continue to be charged for the service, until such time as you or we cancel the service by giving 30 days notice.